Bumshakalaka/krAIna/README.md

 ## Overview
-Set of AI-powered skills for everyday use.
+Set of AI-powered tools for everyday use.

-Skills are actions that can be performed on selected text.
+Snippets are actions that can be performed on selected text.

-KrAIna can be easily equipped with new skills.
-Check the `skills` folder.
+KrAIna can be easily equipped with new snippets.
+Check the `snippets` folder.
 The structure is as follows:
 ```
-skills/
+snipptes/
 ├── fix
-│     ├── prompt.md - skill system prompt, required
+│     ├── prompt.md - snippet system prompt, required
-│     ├── config.yaml - skill and LLM settings, optional
+│     ├── config.yaml - snippet and LLM settings, optional
-│     ├── py_module.py - overwrite default behavior of skill, specialization - must be defined in model.yaml
+│     ├── py_module.py - overwrite default behavior of snippet, specialization - must be defined in model.yaml
 ```

-However, AI-powered skills are nothing without a good user interface to make it possible to use them in any tool.
+However, AI-powered snippets are nothing without a good user interface to make it possible to use them in any tool.
-One way to boost your work performance is by performing skills on the clipboard context with a Clipboard manager.
+One way to boost your work performance is by performing snippets on the clipboard context with a Clipboard manager.

 ## Install
 1. Clone the project.